 The normal form of payment is valued as an unreduced joint and 60% survivor annuity benefit for married members.
 For unmarried members, the normal form of payment is valued as ten years certain and life annuity.

-13. Changes from October 1, 2015 Actuarial Valuation:

-Mortality table changed.
+- 13. Changes from October 1, 2016 Actuarial Valuation: - A. Mortality table changed. - B. The assumed fund investment return was changed from 7.60% to 7.50%.

 SCHEDULE OF INVESTMENT RETURNS